MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 If you experience issues with your installation, see [Troubleshooting installation issues](spmt-install-issues.md).

 ## Features
-The SharePoint Migration Tool allows you to migrate the following:
+The SharePoint Migration Tool allows you to migrate from the following sources:

 **On-premises fileshares**
 - Local and network fileshares